PVirie/thinking/README.md

 ## To do

--   Fixed metric model learning
--   Fixed cortex pathway
 -   jax enhance phase III: use jit (remove if else in training functions)
 -   World update prior vs bootstrapping (implement statistical keeping of the variance and mean to estimate extreme cases.)
+-   Fixed cortex pathway
--   Control pathway
+-   Implement control pathway
 -   Test the algorithm with many elaborate example environments.
+-   ~Fixed metric model learning~
 -   ~Transformer model~
 -   ~jax enhance phase II: reduce data transfer in training (target utilities function)~
 -   ~Convert all np array to jax array.~